-I’m an experienced reverse mortgage professional who has helped literally hundreds of people get reverse mortgages over the years.
-I’d like to set the record straight on some of the most common reverse mortgage disadvantages you may or may not have heard of.
-My goal is to help you become a more informed consumer so you can more easily decide if a HECM reverse mortgage is right for you.
+I’m an experienced industry veteran who has helped hundreds of seniors get reverse mortgages over the years.
+I’ll help you cut through the nonsense and hype you may have heard.
+My goal with this article is to equip you with accurate information so you can more easily decide if a reverse mortgage makes sense.

 What is a HECM Reverse Mortgage?

-The Most Commonly Cited Reverse Mortgage Disadvantages
+The Top 5 (Supposed) Reverse Mortgage Disadvantages

-This is one of the more common reverse mortgage disadvantages I hear, but I don’t really see it as a disadvantage per se.
+This is related to #2, but it’s more directly a concern about leaving a legacy for heirs.
+I don’t see this as a disadvantage, per se.
 It’s more a question of suitability.
-The whole purpose of the reverse mortgage is to convert equity into cash, so if you’re concerned about leaving as much equity as possible to your heirs, the reverse mortgage is not the right program for you.
+The purpose of a HECM is to convert equity into cash.
+If you’re concerned about leaving as much equity as possible to your heirs, then a reverse mortgage is probably not the right option for you.

 - Origination: Charged by lenders to cover their overhead and pad the bottom line.